Capital gains tax on shares: what is it and how to mitigate it

 - CGT deferral relief: When an individual sells any asset that would otherwise attract CGT (a chargeable asset), they can reinvest the proceeds into qualifying EIS shares within one year to defer the original CGT liability to a later year.
 The CGT liability is deferred until the EIS shares are sold or disposed of in the future.

-- Loss relief: Startup investing is considered a high-risk high-return investment strategy, so having access to loss relief can be an important feature of the EIS.
-Loss relief can enable EIS investors to offset any capital losses incurred on EIS shares against their income tax or capital gains tax bill, receiving relief at the investor’s marginal tax rate.
+- Loss relief: Startup investing is considered a high-risk high-return investment strategy, so having access to loss relief can be an important feature.
+EIS loss relief can enable investors to offset any capital losses incurred on EIS shares against their income tax or capital gains tax bill, receiving relief at the investor’s marginal tax rate.

 While EIS investments can also offer considerable investment growth, generate positive impact, enhance portfolio diversification, and provide access to other tax incentives such as income tax relief and IHT exemption, EIS investments are typically in early-stage companies, which carry a higher level of risk compared to more established businesses.